- Summer Leadership Academies

 As part of the accreditation process, units are expected to collect and publish accreditation-related material on a designated Internet web site.
 Known as the Electronic Exhibit Room, this site serves as an information resource center that offers a rich database of evidence documenting the unit’s achievements and compliance with NCATE standards.
 UT’s COE’s assessment leadership is in the process of constructing its Electronic Exhibit Room.
 The site should be completed in time for the upcoming NCATE site visit, scheduled to begin on March 28, 2009.

 The Team Task:

-Your recommendations need to be carefully studied through:
+Your presentations need to be carefully informed through:

-- meetings with professional staff involved in addressing this issue;
+- meetings with professional staff involved in the preparation of the NCATE site visit;

 - on-line research of best practices on similar campuses;

 - books, articles, publications (most major journals are available on-line)

 Practicum Presentation Series Announcement Flyer

 Presentation Effective Electronic Exhibit Rooms